 A risk-managed approach to the global supply chain is more important than ever for life science manufacturers.
 The process is often easier said than done.
 It has been half a decade since ISO 14971 listed the device requirements for a risk management system.
 Since then, manufacturers have struggled to implement this approach into the Quality Management System (QMS) and enhance supplier quality.

 As the industry continues to be challenged with supplier quality, Regulatory Compliance Associates, Inc. (RCA) brought together four industry leaders to discuss best practices.
 These medical device quality leaders share their experiences in implementing risk managed supplier quality, driving superior outcomes and leading change in their organizations.
-Learn more about implementing supplier quality management at MDM East, June 17-20, 2013 in Philadelphia.

 The roundtable participants include Matt Anderson, vice president, North America quality for Merz Inc., Angel Estrada, vice president of quality and regulatory affairs for Zimmer Surgical, and Mark Iwicki, an independent consultant in life science supplier quality.
 The discussion is moderated by Mike Miller, director of program management for RCA